Wedding Attire

 Some popular formal attire options:

-Pant or Jumpsuits: Chic pant suits or tailored jumpsuits.
+Pants or Jumpsuits: Elegant pant suits or tailored jumpsuits that fit the refined atmosphere.

-Suit: Black suit, crisp white shirt, tie, and dress shoes.
+Suit: Classic black suit, crisp white shirt, tie, and dress shoes.

 Dress Code Option 3: Semi-Formal or Cocktail